Submissions

 Follow the order of the introductory part of the text as specified below:

-I. Author’s data (left alignment)
+I. Author’s Data (left alignment)

-Given name/names and surname
+Given name(s) and surname

 Affiliation

-e-mail address
+E-mail address

 Example: